 A 10-gallon tank is ideal for guppies, as it’s the perfect size to accommodate a small school of fish.
 Start by thoroughly cleaning the tank, then add a substrate and decorations.

-Plants also help to oxygenate the tank water, provide hiding spots, and create a natural habitat for the guppies in tank.
+Plants also help to oxygenate the tank water, provide hiding spots, and create the best tank for guppies.
 Set up the filter, heater, and air pump before adding the fish.

 Add two or three guppies, and wait a few weeks before adding more.
 Feed the fish twice daily with high-quality food, like fish flakes and brine shrimp.
 Keep the water parameters in check, as guppies prefer slightly acidic water.